teelam1910/belly-button-analysis/README.md

 ## HTML:

-- TO run HTML file, named index.html, click the link: https://teelam1910.github.io/belly-button-analysis/
+- To run HTML file, named index.html, click the link: https://teelam1910.github.io/belly-button-analysis/
 - The JavaScript file with coding, is named app.js.